sktime/sktime/GOVERNANCE.rst

 * We only consider published algorithms which have been shown to be competitive in comparative benchmarking studies or practically useful in applied projects.
 A technique that provides a clear-cut improvement (e.g. an enhanced data structure or a more efficient approximation technique) on a widely-used method will also be considered for inclusion.
 * From the algorithms or techniques that meet the above criteria, only those which fit well within the current framework and API of sktime are accepted.
 For extending current frameworks and API, see the [process for major changes]().
 * The contributor should support the importance of the proposed addition with research papers and/or implementations in other similar packages, demonstrate its usefulness via common use-cases/applications and corroborate performance improvements, if any, with benchmarks and/or plots.
 It is expected that the proposed algorithm should outperform the methods that are already implemented in sktime in at least some areas.
-* We strive to consolidate existing functionality when feasible.
+* We strive to consolidate existing functionality if helps to improve the usability and maintainability of the project.
 For example, when there are multiple techniques for the same purpose, we prefer to combine them into a single class and make case distinctions based on hyper-parameters.

 Note that your implementation need not be in sktime to be used together with sktime tools.
 You can implement your favorite algorithm in a sktime compatible way in one of `our companion repositories <https://github .com/sktime>`_ on GitHub.
 We will be happy to list it under `related software <https://github.com/alan-turing-institute/sktime/wiki/related -software>`_.

 If algorithms require major dependencies, we encourage to create a separate companion repository.
-For example, for deep learning techniques based on TensorFlow and Keras, we have `sktime-dl <https://github .com/sktime/sktime-dl>`_.
+For example, for deep learning techniques based on TensorFlow and Keras, we have `sktime-dl <https://github.com/sktime/sktime-dl>`_.
 For smaller dependencies which are limited to a few files, we encourage to use soft dependencies, which are only required for particular modules, but not for most of sktime's functionality and not for installing sktime.

-If significant issues are not fixed by the maintainer, and no other contributor volunteers to fix the algorithm within 3 months, we will deprecate and remove the algorithm from sktime eventually.
+If significant issues are not fixed by the maintainer, and no other contributor volunteers to fix the algorithm within 90 working days, we reserve the right to eventually deprecate and remove the algorithm from sktime.

 Decision making
 ---------------